 - For a less difficult activity, you can have your patient side-step over the lip of a walk-in shower if they are going home to a walk-in shower.

-- Grooming at the sink and reaching out of base of support for items.
+- Grooming at the sink in standing with reaching out of base of support for items.

 2. Dynamic Balance During Instrumental ADLs

 There is also so much you can do to incorporate I-ADLs, even in a hospital room.
 Here are some examples:

 - Making the bed in standing, including stripping the sheets and putting on clean sheets for an extra challenge.

 - Retrieving or putting away clothing or linens from high surfaces (the closet) or lower surfaces (the nightstand, low dresser drawers)